 (2) The payment of any money under an indemnity or guarantee given under subsection (1) is to be made by the Treasurer and charged to the Consolidated Account, which this section appropriates to the necessary extent.

-[Section 21 amended by No. 77 of 2006 s.
+[Section 21 amended: No. 77 of 2006 s.
 4.]

 22. Registration of documents